 Several companies have been involved in lawsuits because their failures in marketing and information led to injury or death when people used or consumed their products.

 One of the highest value and highest profile information defect claims involved Philip Morris tobacco company.
-In 2002, a court ordered Philip Morris to pay $28 billion in damages to a Missouri woman who sued the company for her addiction to tobacco.
+A court ordered Philip Morris to pay $28 billion in damages to a Missouri woman who sued the company for her addiction to tobacco.

 The woman’s legal team argues that Philip Morris failed to warn her about the risks of smoking and concealed the dangers with widespread misinformation that the company began spreading in the 1950s.
 Philip Morris appealed the case and settled for a much lower amount, $28 million.
 However, Philip Morris continues to get sued for their failure to warn people about the risks of smoking.